coiled/dask-bigquery/README.md

 )
 ```

+`to_gbq` writes intermediary Parquet to Google Storage bucket.
+Default bucket name is set to "dask-bigquery-tmp".
+You can provide a diferent bucket name by setting the parameter: `bucket="my-gs-bucket"`.

 ## Run tests locally

 To run the tests locally you need to be authenticated and have a project created on that account.
 If you're using a service account, when created you need to select the role of "BigQuery Admin" in the section "Grant this service account access to project".